ScopeItOut/TesselHackathon/README.md

 ###Scope it Out
 Tessel responds to twitter messages to scope out your venue of choice!
+The tessel will constantly relay pictures and ambient from a location to a node server.
+This node server is set up to respond to twitter mentions, using natural language processing.
+The twitter bot will tweet back with the requested information.

 ####You need:
 1. A twitter application API key